Corry Westbrook for United States Congress District FL-8

-Corry Westbrook has spent most of her career in Washington, D.C. working to make the air cleaner, the water safer, and protecting our native wildlife.
+Corry Westbrook has spent most of her professional career in Washington, D.C. working to make the air cleaner, the water safer, and protecting our native wildlife.
 She has done this as a public servant, working grassroots throughout the south, and in the halls of Congress.
-Along the way she has learned to work well with individuals of varying positions and approaches.
+Along the way she honed her persuasion skills while working with groups and individuals with varying positions and approaches.

-Corry Westbrook joined Oceana, the largest conservation organization in the world dedicated entirely to protecting the oceans, in August 2011.
-As Federal Policy Director, she creates and manages federal policy and legislation for Oceana.
-Many of the issues she works on are very important to the 8th district: fisheries management, stopping harmful new oil and gas leasing, mitigating ocean acidification, increasing clean, renewable energy off shore, eliminating foreign government subsidies for commercial fishing, and protecting endangered wildlife.
-Corry works with members of Congress, Administration officials, fishermen, the conservation community, activists, and other stakeholders to move legislation and policies forward to protect our oceans.
+Previously, Corry Westbrook worked for Oceana, the largest conservation organization in the world dedicated entirely to protecting the oceans.
+As Federal Policy Director, she created and managed federal policy and legislation for Oceana.
+Many of the issues she worked on are very important to the 8th district: fisheries management, stopping harmful new oil and gas leasing, mitigating ocean acidification, increasing clean, renewable energy off shore, eliminating foreign government subsidies for commercial fishing, and protecting endangered wildlife.
+Corry worked with members of Congress, Administration officials, fishermen, the conservation community, activists, and other stakeholders to move legislation and policies forward to protect our oceans.

 Corry was a contributing author to the book Cane Toads and Other Rogue Species, and served as NWF’s liaison with the Department of Defense.
-In 2005, she wrote a report entitled “Under Siege: Invasive Species on Military Bases” which explains how invasive species impede military training and readiness and was used as a resource guide for training new military installation natural resource managers.
+In 2005, she wrote a report entitled “Under Siege: Invasive Species on Military Bases” which explains how invasive species impede military training and readiness.
+The report was used as a resource guide for training new military installation natural resource managers.

 Prior to joining NWF, Corry was a Regional Grassroots Coordinator for the National Audubon Society, managing an eight-state region that included Florida.
-Before moving into the nonprofit sector, she worked as a public servant, both at the Environmental Protection Agency as a Policy Analyst, and as a Peace Corps Volunteer on the island of Nevis in the Eastern Caribbean.
+Before moving into the nonprofit sector, she worked as a public servant, both at the Environmental Protection Agency as a Policy Analyst in the Office of Ground Water and Drinking Water, and as a Peace Corps Volunteer on the island of Nevis in the Eastern Caribbean.

 Corry holds a bachelor’s degree in Environmental Studies, with a minor in Biology, from Florida International University and a Master’s degree in Environmental and Natural Resource Policy from the George Washington University.

-Corry has run 13 marathons in various cities throughout the U.S. and abroad, including Washington, D.C., Minneapolis/St. Paul, New York, Philadelphia, Pittsburgh, Chicago, Portland, New Orleans, Edinburgh and Prague.
+Corry has run 14 marathons in various cities throughout the U.S. and abroad, including Washington, D.C., Minneapolis/St. Paul, New York, Philadelphia, Pittsburgh, Chicago, Portland, New Orleans, Edinburgh, Prague and Paris.
+She is currently registered to run the Space Coast Marathon, as part of the Big Bang Series, in November 2016.
 Corry has traveled to all seven continents and visited all 50 states.
 She loves adventures and has climbed Mt.
 Kilimanjaro in Tanzania and hiked the Inca Trail in Peru.

 Creating New Jobs